At a glance

 - There’s a fan in the case, but you wouldn’t know it.
 My home office is quiet, but it was rare to notice any noise even when more demanding tasks might need extra cooling.

-- The P14s includes 12 ports – there’s a list on the website spec page.
+- The P14s includes 12 ports – there’s a list on the website spec page (no longer online).
 You probably won’t need a docking station with this, but Lenovo offers plenty of options if that’s your preference.

 Verdict: ThinkPad P14s i Gen 2 workstation